 In some cases, says the survey, customer interactions can even lead to disloyalty.
-So, outstanding customer service alone no longer cuts it when building loyalty.
+So, outstanding customer service alone no longer cuts it when building memorable customer experiences.

 Express genuine care — Making a sale is a top priority.
 But you can’t treat customers as just another transaction.
 You have to do more.
 You need to show genuine concern by doing the small things, like make meetings on time, actively listen to what clients are saying, not interrupt conversations to answer your smartphone, communicate regularly with clients, and manage their expectations.

-Create personal experiences — Creating personal experiences for customers is great.
+Create personal experiences — Creating experiences for customers is excellent.
 But it’s not enough.
-You also have to create unique and memorable personal experiences.
+You also have to create unique and memorable experiences.
 Often, that means doing the little things, like sending birthday cards not just to clients and their children but also their dogs.
 If they have kids, update them on schools in the area.
 On a hot day, bring some water or lemonade.

 Provide actionable suggestions — As a service business, your job is helping clients solve problems.
 So, don’t answer clients’ questions with pat answers.
-Instead, provide actionable suggestions, like how to spruce up the home’s interior so it sells better or improve a house or property’s curb appeal.
+Instead, provide actionable suggestions, like how to spruce up the home’s interior, so it sells better or improves a house or property’s curb appeal.
 Also, respond to clients’ questions honestly, truthfully, and diplomatically.
 That will make their service experience more seamless.

 Keep clients informed — Tell clients what you’re doing through every step in the process.
 If you’re selling a house, make sure clients know what you’re doing to sell the property.
 You don’t want clients calling you for an update.
 Instead, get to them first but base your communication efforts on their preferences.
 If they like getting updated by phone, do that.
 If they prefer emailing back and forth, do that.
 Clients will appreciate your efforts.